-Victims of marijuana-related organ transplant discrimination in legalized marijuana states could also consider contacting their local legislator, a health care ombudsman, or the state attorney general, Straumietis says.
+Victims of marijuana-related organ transplant discrimination in legalized marijuana states could also consider contacting their local legislator, a health care ombudsman, the state attorney general, and the media, Straumietis says.

 He advises organ transplant patients or their caregivers to grow their own marijuana using Advanced Nutrients formulas and the most professional grow room hygiene and bud processing practices.

 This gives you the opportunity to produce clean, safe, potent cannabis that perfectly suits your medical and recreational needs.